Marshall Independent: History

 The Marshall Independent has a website and Facebook presence for distribution of news and interacting with readers.

 The newspaper covers local, Minnesota, national, and international news.
 Other sections of the newspaper include business news, crime reports, agriculture and extension news, public notices, and featured articles.

-In 2019, the newspaper had a daily circulation of 4,321, which ranks 17th of the newspaper in Minnesota publishing at least five days a week.
+In 2019, the newspaper had a daily circulation of 4,321, which ranks 17th of the newspapers in Minnesota publishing at least five days a week.